kpark526/CS1FinalProject/README.md

 Solitaire final project by Kelley and Jude.

+This solitaire project has a menu for you to choose from two modes of solitaire.

 Freestyle Solitaire:
 - Starts off with a shuffled deck of cards.
 - All movements are up to the player, and can move cards anywhere.
 - This allows for unlimited freedom, and a full game of solitaire can be played, but a vast majority of the actions are decided by the player.
+- Restrictions
+	- Could not make separate card objects for each picked up card.
+When dragging a card the last place the card was is kept on the screen.

 "Classic" Solitaire:
 - Starts off with a shuffled deck of cards and a premade board state.